protesilaos/my-website/_interpretations/2022-08-20-memphis-between.md

 The present is full of regrets only when it is pulled on either side of this intermediate "between" state.
 It otherwise consists in aloofness: the lightness of being ever-present.
 No regrets, no expectations, no fear, no hope.
+Nothing.
 What is, is.